mathieu-benoit/acm-workshop/content/whereami/deploy-whereami.md

 The `kustomization.yaml` file was already existing from the [GitHub repository template](https://github.com/mathieu-benoit/config-sync-app-template-repo/blob/main/staging/kustomization.yaml) used when we created the `Whereami` app repository.
 {{% /notice %}}

-Update the Kustomize base overlay:
+Update the Kustomize base overlay in order to set proper `hosts` value in the `VirtualService` resource:
 ```Bash
 cat <<EOF >> ~/$WHERE_AMI_DIR_NAME/staging/kustomization.yaml
 patchesJson6902: